-Including After-School Club Staff, Attendance & Welfare Advisors, Careers Advisors, Educational Psychologists, School Social Workers, Home Tutors, Home School Liaison Workers, Play Centre Staff, School Improvement Advisors, Study Support Staff and Youth Workers.
+Including After-School Club Staff, Attendance & Welfare Advisors, Careers Advisors, Educational Psychologists, Behaviour Specialists, Support for Learning Practitioners, School Social Workers, Home Tutors, Home School Liaison Workers, Play Centre Staff, School Improvement Advisors, Study Support Staff and Youth Workers.

 Actual or suspected abuse might be brought to/come to the attention of a member of staff from a support service when she/he is working in a school/setting.
-In such a situation they must ensure that the matter is brought to the attention of the Designated Safeguarding Lead at the school/setting so that the matter can be reported to the Duty Officer.
+In such a situation they must ensure that the matter is brought to the attention of the Designated Safeguarding Lead at the school/setting so that the matter can be reported to the Duty Social Worker.

-If the Designated Safeguarding Lead decides not to report the matter to the Duty Officer but the member of staff remains concerned then he/she should consult their own service's Designated Safeguarding Lead or, if this is not possible, telephone the Duty Officer direct.
+If the Designated Safeguarding Lead decides not to report the matter to the Duty Social Worker but the member of staff remains concerned then he/she should consult their own service's Designated Safeguarding Lead or, if this is not possible, telephone the Duty Social Worker direct.